What makes your photography different?

 Why the huge range with photography pricing?

-Photography prices are directly correlated with talent and experience of the photographer.
-In most cases (but not all!), prices should be in line with their experience, creativity, and style.
+Photography prices are directly correlated with talent, style and experience of the photographer.
 Starting photographers are still building their experience and their price typically reflect that.

-However, with that in mind, photographers that are booked more often rely less on every single wedding for income, and as a result, our operating expenses per wedding are less and can sometimes be more flexible with a couple's budget.
+However, with that in mind, photographers that are booked more often rely less on every single wedding for income, and as a result, our operating expenses per wedding are less and often we can sometimes be flexible with a couple’s budget, depending on the time of year.

-Have you been commissioned to photograph anyone famous?
+Have you been hired to photograph anyone famous?

 How do you compare to others on safeguarding images?